Becoming a Course Rep

 How do I nominate myself?

-By completing a nomination form during the relevant nomination period - see the Course Rep Elections web page for the latest information.
+By nominating yourself online between Monday 16th September (10:00am) - Friday 27th October (16:00pm) - see the Course Rep Elections web page for the latest information.

 What positions are available?